raja-omar/landing-page/README.md

-practice project for HTML 🤖
+practice project for CSS 🤖